-The Marfan syndrome is a heritable condition that affects the strength of the connective tissues that hold parts of the body together and provide a framework for growth and development.
-Because connective tissue is found throughout the body, patients with Marfan syndrome have problems with a number of systems including the skeleton, eyes, heart and blood vessels, nervous system, skin and lungs.
+Marfan syndrome is an inherited condition that affects the strength of connective tissues in the body.
+These tissues provide the framework that holds the body together and play an important role in growth and development.
+Because connective tissue is found throughout the body, patients with Marfan syndrome have problems with a number of systems including bones, joints, eyes, heart, blood vessels, nervous system, skin, and lungs.

-This autosomal dominant condition appears in successive generations, with each new child of an affected parent having a fifty percent chance of inheriting the disease.
-Spontaneous mutations in FBN1 account for the remaining twenty-five percent of cases.
+It is an autosomal dominant condition.
+This type of inheritance means each new child of an affected parent has a fifty percent chance of inheriting the disease.
+Spontaneous mutations in FBN1 account for approximately twenty-five percent of cases.
 The likelihood of such a mutation is quite uncommon, occurring in about 1 of 20,000 births.

 The diagnosis of Marfan syndrome remains a clinical one.
 There is a wide range of variability in the manifestations of the disease within and among families.
 Also, many individuals without the syndrome have one or more clinical features that may suggest that they may have Marfan syndrome and can be the reason for referral for work-up for the Marfan syndrome.
 Such common features include tall and thin stature, heart murmurs or eye problems.
-Only when patients have a sufficient number of the clinical manifestations of Marfan syndrome can a firm clinical diagnosis be made.
+A person is diagnosed with Marfan syndrome when they have a number of the clinical signs of this disease.

 Most people with Marfan syndrome suffer from near-sightedness (axial and lenticular myopia) and visual distortion (astigmatism).
-Other signs and symptoms among include ectopia lentis, thinning of the cornea, flattened corneal curvature, early onset cataracts, glaucoma, strabismus, and retinal detachment.
+Other signs and symptoms include ectopia lentis, corneal thinning, flattened corneal curvature, cataracts, glaucoma, strabismus, and retinal detachment.

 Striae are bands of thin wrinkled skin, initially red but becoming purple and white, which tend to appear in areas prone to stress, such as the shoulders, hips, and lower back.